ProFormA/proformaxml/Whitepaper_Task.md

 ### Task attributes

-The task is identified by attribute "uuid", an automatic generated UUID in Version 4 (see RFC 4122).
+The task is identified by attribute <b>uuid</b>, an automatic generated UUID in Version 4 (see RFC 4122).
 There is no need for monitoring the uniqueness, the chance of generating two UUIDs having the same value is about 6 x 10^-11.

-The optional attribute "parent-uuid" should be used whenever a task is changed.
+The optional attribute <b>parent-uuid</b> should be used whenever a task is changed.
 It is a pointer to the original task-uuid.
 This is useful for version trees.

-The task itself must have an attribute “lang” which specifies the natural language used.
+The task itself must have an attribute <b>lang</b> which specifies the natural language used.
 The description, title etc should be written in this language.
 The content of the “lang” attribute must comply with the IETF BCP 47, RFC 4647 and ISO 639-1:2002 standards.